-'''

-% last | grep <netid> | wc -1
+% last | grep netid | wc -l

-'''

 ★ To-Do On Your Own: Use the cat command with the overview.txt file and pipe the output to the grep command to search for the word "memories".
 While this is not as fast as using grep directly on the file, it does illustrate how many commands (e.g., grep) can take their input specified as a command line argument or through a pipe.